 If the first time you use the scanner and it does not return a product to the cart when a barcoded product is scanned but does find the product when using the 'Search' or 'Stock Check' buttons on the POS this is because of a firmware update.
 This issue can be resolved by following the steps below.

-4. Go to Settings > Bluetooth on your iPad, from here you should see the scanner in the list of available devices (will start with BS and end in 3 numbers), select this to repair the reader to your iPad
+Go to Settings > Bluetooth on your Android, from here you should see the scanner in the list of available devices (it will start with BS80+ and end in 4 characters), select this to pair the reader to your iPad.

 6. Once you've scanned the 'Enable Terminating Character Suffix' barcode you'll then need to scan the 'Terminating Character 0x0D (CR) barcode below: